 January Travel Tips

-- This is the height of the New Zealand summer, so it's amongst the best times to enjoy New Zealand outdoors.
-If it's anything to do with the sea, January is the time.
+- This is the height of the New Zealand summer, so it's amongst the best times to enjoy New Zealand outdoors, and January is the time to enjoy the sea.
 You will find locals and visitors alike enjoying all sorts of watery fun, including sailing, fishing, swimming, surfing, windsurfing, waterskiing, and diving.

 - From Christmas Day until the end of January is the summer break for most New Zealanders.
 Although kiwis are a relaxed and friendly bunch at any time of the year, they're even happier when they are on holiday.